dscleaver/sbt-quickfix/README.md

 ## To Do ##

+Items that I want to look into in the future:

-* Setup a vim error format
+* Setup a vim error format (or plugin file)
-* Provide task to install error format
+* Provide task to install error format (or plugin file)
 * Possibly reformat log output for easier consumption
+* Add ctags generation possibly turning this into a full vim plugin

 [Alois Cochard's blog post]: http://aloiscochard.blogspot.co.uk/2013/02/quick-bug-fixing-in-scala-with-sbt-and.html